sourmash-bio/sourmash/doc/command-line.md

 ```
 will display the detailed comparison of `file1.sig` and `file2.sig`.

+`sig overlap` can only work with compatible sketches - if there are multiple
+k-mer sizes or molecule types present in any of the signature files,
+you will need to choose one k-mer size with `-k/--ksize`, and/or one
+moltype with `--dna/--protein/--hp/--dayhoff`.

 ### `sourmash signature kmers` - extract k-mers and/or sequences that match to signatures